CSCfi/csc-user-guide/docs/cloud/pouta/additional-services.md

 x.x.x.x.in-addr.arpa. xxx IN     PTR     vmXXXX.kaj.pouta.csc.fi.
 ```

+### Custom DNS name

-To use your own DNS name for your virtual machine, simply configure
+To use your own DNS name, you just need to configure it yourself.
-your own DNS server to point the domain name to the floating IP that
+You need to contact your DNS provider and configure the DNS record to point to the floating IP that
 the virtual machine is using.

-For most services, these forward DNS records are enough.
+For most services, these forward DNS records (`name -> IP`) are enough.
 Some services
-also require reverse DNS lookups to work.
+will also require the reverse DNS lookups (`IP -> name`) to work.
 This means that we have to
-configure our DNS server to say that the floating IP you are using
+configure Pouta's DNS server to say that the floating IP you are using
-resolves to the domain name you are using.
+resolves back to the domain name you are using.

-You can request reverse DNS mappings.
+You can request a reverse DNS mapping by sending a request to <servicedesk@csc.fi> with this information:

-- Point the DNS name to the server you want.
+- The DNS name that you already configured to point to the desired floating IP.
-- Send a mail to servicedesk@csc.fi with the IP/hostname pair
- you want to be mapped.
-Also send the UUID on the virtual machine
+- The Project name where the Virtual machine is.
+- A short description of the use case that creates the need for this reverse record.

+!!! info ""
- it should be mapped to.
-You do not need to send a mail if the
- floating IP is moved to another machine, as long as the domain
+    You do not need to let us know if the floating IP is moved to another machine within the same project.
+The reverse DNS record will stay as it is.

- info for the floating IP still is correct.
-- When you no longer need the mapping, please contact
- servicedesk@csc.fi so we can remove the reverse DNS entry.
+When you no longer need the mapping, please contact us again in <servicedesk@csc.fi> so we can remove the reverse DNS entry.

+!!! warning "Obsolete records will be purged"
-We reserve the right to clean up old reverse DNS records where the
-forward DNS records do not match anymore.
-We will also remove the
+    We reserve the right to clean up old reverse DNS records where the forward DNS records do not match anymore, or when the project is closed.
-reverse records when closing the project.